-If you've never written a single line of code, seeing the phrase "build an app" probably makes you feel like it's something that has nothing to do with you.
-Programming, packaging, signing, installation packages — these words sound like a domain that requires four years of a computer science degree just to get to the door.
+If you've never written a line of code, the phrase "build an app" can feel like it has nothing to do with you.
+Programming, packaging, signing, installers — these words sound like the territory of computer science graduates and tech companies.

-But the truth is, in 2026, things have changed.
-You only need two things: an AI large model willing to chat with you, and an Android phone with ToApp installed.
-The rest, I'll walk you through step by step.
+But in 2026, that has changed.
+You only need two things: an AI chatbot and an Android phone with ToApp installed.
+I'll walk you through the rest, one step at a time.

-This article is for people with absolutely zero coding background.
+This tutorial is written for people with absolutely zero coding background.
 I won't assume you know any programming concepts, and I won't skip any step that "seems obvious."
-By the end, you'll see your very first app on your phone — and the moment its icon sits on your home screen, you'll understand why I wrote so many words.
+By the end, you'll see your first app on your phone — and the moment its icon appears on your home screen, you'll understand why I wrote all of this.

 The Two Things You Need